LukeGarnham/Stumps-and-Studs-MS4/README.md

 ### Project Aim

-The aim of this project was to produce an enticing and fully-functioning e-commerce website.
+The aim of this project was to produce an enticing and fully-functioning e-commerce website which entices users to purchase sports equipment, clothing and footwear whilst following best practices for responsive design, HTML5 semantic markup, accessibility and UX principles.

 ### User Stories